 o) Miscellaneous and severability clause: No subsidiary agreements, changes or additions to these General Terms and Conditions shall be valid nor any waivers therefrom unless made in writing.
 Should any provisions of these General Terms and Conditions be or become invalid, the validity of the other provisions shall remain unaffected.
 Any ineffective provision shall be replaced by an agreed alternative provision that corresponds as closely as possible in intention and commercial effect.
 This also applies in the case of any omissions in the provisions.

 A subscription is always valid for one year unless explicitly agreed to the contrary.
 Notice of cancellation must be given in writing thirty days before the end of the subscription year at the latest, such notice to be sent by post (attn.
 Subscription Department), fax (ext.
-477) or e-mail (email@example.com).
-If no cancellation is received by that date, the subscription is automatically renewed for a further year at the current annual subscription rate.
+466) or e-mail (abo@).
+If no cancellation is received by that date, the subscription is automatically renewed for a further year at the current annual subscription rate. verlagholzhausen.at

 Für die Redaktion hat der Schutz Ihrer persönlichen Daten oberste Priorität.
 Ihre Einverständniserklärung zu unseren Datenschutzbestimmungen können Sie an all jenen Stellen unserer Internetseiten abgeben, an denen personenbezogene Daten abgerufen werden.
 Selbstverständlich können Sie Ihre Einwilligung zu jedem späteren Zeitpunkt per E-Mail oder per Post (Redaktion "ISR", Leberstraße 122, 1110 Wien) widerrufen.